-These results share two important patterns across all outcomes.
-First, estimates display flat trends leading to the policy change and a steady decrease in interest rates after it, which suggests that loans of \$8,000-\$20,000 evolve similarly to loans that were directly treated, reinforcing the extent to which the former serves as a comparison group for the latter in this analysis.
-We further exploit that in a more extensive regression analysis in the next section.
+These results share two patterns across outcomes.
+First, estimates display flat trends leading to the policy change and a steady decrease after it, which suggests that loans of \$8,000-\$20,000 evolve similarly to loans that were directly treated, reinforcing the extent to which the former serves as a comparison group for the latter.
+We further exploit that in a more extensive regression analysis below.
 Second, estimated effects are larger for high-risk borrowers than for low-risk borrowers, which suggests that the former were more affected, consistent with their higher exposure discussed above.

-This set of results readily suggests that both prices and quantities decreased under stronger interest rate regulation, which is consistent with the policy change having effects both in terms of consumer protection and credit access.
+These results readily suggest that both prices and quantities decreased under stronger interest rate regulation, which is consistent with the policy having effects both in terms of consumer protection and credit access.